Tabletop potentials for inflation from $f(R)$ gravity: Initial conditions for an inflationary universe

 where $U (R)$ was defined in (\ref{U}).
 Therefore, the limiting classical energy scale in the initial patch in the Einstein frame is comparable to the value of the scalaron potential, making the inflationary regime quite probable.
 The spatial size $\tilde \ell$ of the initial classical patch in the Einstein frame is limited from below by

 Since typically one has $V (\phi) \ll M_p^4$, the size (\ref{size}) of a closed quantum-mechanically created universe satisfies this constraint with a large margin.

 During inflation, the scalar field experiences quantum diffusion \cite{Vilenkin:1983xq, Starobinsky:1986fx}.
-If inflation commences somewhere in the region where the potential is plateau-like as shown in Fig.~\ref{fig:scales-rat}, then diffusion will proceed effectively in both directions, and a random universe will have equal chances of moving either towards the usual inflationary slope to the left, towards the stable point, or towards the asymptotic region to the right.
+If inflation commences somewhere in the region where the potential is plateau-like as shown in Fig.~\ref{fig:scales-rat}, then diffusion will proceed effectively in both directions, and a random hypothetical observer in such a universe will have equal chances of moving either towards the usual inflationary slope to the left with relaxation at the stable point $\phi = 0$, or towards the asymptotic region $\phi \to \infty$ to the right.
 Approximating the plateau by a flat potential, the respective chances will be proportional to the distance in the $\phi$-space from the scalar initial position on the plateau to the commencement of the slope in the two complementary directions.
+From this perspective, the chances for a random observer to evolve to the right slope and to the left slope are practically equally high.
+Note, however, that quantum diffusion being a branching process in the inflationary universe, the appearance of both type of regions in the universe as a whole is almost a certainty.

 In this world picture, those regions of the universe that eventually diffuse to the left of the plateau resemble, after reheating, the universe which we observe.
 We will study this evolution in the next section.
 In Sec.~\ref{sec:asymptote}, we will show that those regions that diffuse to the right end up either in an eternally inflating universe (as in the case of $f (R)$ with limiting curvature) or in a Big-Rip singularity.